C++ Standard Library: C standard library

 Each header from the C Standard Library is included in the C++ Standard Library under a different name, generated by removing the '.h' file extension, and adding a 'c' at the start; for example, 'time.h' becomes 'ctime'.
 The only difference between these headers and the traditional C Standard Library headers is that where possible the functions should be placed into the std:: namespace.
 In ISO C, functions in the standard library are allowed to be implemented by macros, which is not allowed by ISO C++.

-Usage of the C headers with the '.h' file extension is legal in C++ and used for compatibility.
+Usage of the C headers with the '.h' file extension was deprecated in C++98, but later undeprecated in C++23 for compatibility use; nonetheless, they remain discouraged for pure C++ code.

 The following headers are special C compatibility headers which do not have a corresponding C++ naming convention, meaning that the C headers must be used if the header is necessary.